 And get fish & chips.
 In any weather.
 I prefer it at the beach when you need to have your jumpers and wellies on.
 (Mainly because it’s waaay quieter!)
-Take a watering can (the little mans favourite toy) and have a wee splash.
+Take a watering can (the little mans favourite toy when he was tiny) and have a wee splash.

 Toast Some Marshmallows

 If it’s still a bit chilly you could warm yourselves with a mini colander fire and toast some marshmallows on it.
 It’s one of the most fun things we’ve started doing on days out and walks.
 Who doesn’t like a lovely gooey marshmallow?!
 (Even if it’s not chilly outside it’s still great fun toasting marshmallows!)